 It doesn’t matter that there was no justification for Bale shooting from there.
 He had options in front of him, sure, but he knew he’d get no credit for playing in someone else to score.

 The thing is, as soon as you’re at the ‘f*ck it, I’ll do what I want’ stage of your time at a club, you subconsciously make the ‘what I want’ part of the equation better.
 After all, there’s no better inspiration than spite.

 We can just picture what the celebration would have been like if the ball had nestled in the back of the net.

 It was surely a time for that heady blend of relief and anger, with the Welshman keen to show everyone he’d done all the work himself but simultaneously wary that it would have been an equaliser in a game full of wasteful finishing from Los Blancos.

 Often, when a player scores a goal which is in equal parts stunning and impossible, they trade an orthodox celebration for confusion at what they have just done.
 When it comes to Bale, though, we get the sense he’d have known exactly how to respond.

 After all, he’s already a couple of steps ahead of his peers by even deigning to try from there.
 He’s already operating on a higher plane, so who are we to second-guess something which feels like a mystery to us but for him was just another part of the plan?

-Barcelona overtook them at the top that weekend, beat them in El Clásico shortly after, and even a run of 28 points and 40 goals in the last 10 games wasn’t enough to claw back their rivals.
+Barcelona overtook them at the top that weekend and beat them in El Clasico shortly after.
+Even a run of 28 points and 40 goals in the last 10 games wasn’t enough to claw back their rivals.

-Bale hitting the post didn’t just deny us a wonderful spectacle in its own right, but it denied his club a title and, ultimately, denied Carlo Ancelotti a chance to stick around at the Bernabéu.
+Bale hitting the post didn’t just deny us a wonderful spectacle in its own right, it denied his club a title and, ultimately, denied Carlo Ancelotti a chance to stick around at the Bernabeu.